visualapproach/WiFi-remote-for-Bestway-Lay-Z-SPA/Code/Home assistant config/readme.md

 Restart Home Assistant.

 If you make any changes in `layzspa.yaml` in the future, you can reload your changes without restarting by navigating to `Configuration -> Settings` and then click on `Manually configured MQTT entities`.

+There are two 4-wire error state sensors which must be uncommented in `layzspa.yaml` in order to use.